anshugupta-pm/Client-Care-Advisor-Simulation-By-Anshu-Gupta/README.md

 # Client_Care_Advisor_Simulation_By-Anshu_Gupta

+This simulation demonstrates how I would handle a typical client concern in a Client Care Advisor role.
+It reflects my ability to stay calm under pressure, investigate efficiently, and communicate clearly—all essential to delivering trust-based service in a financial setting.

 **Section 1: Situation Overview**

 A customer called in upset after noticing two charges for the same online payment.
 She was worried about a potential fraud or system error and wanted immediate clarification.